Cross-Connecticut Run for Mental Health Awareness

 The Cross-Connecticut Run for Mental Health Awareness

-The Cross-Connecticut Run for Mental Health Awareness is an annual group running challenge that follows the Farmington Canal Heritage Trail from its northern end in West Suffield, CT to its terminus on the New Haven harbor.
-The route covers roughly 56 miles and passes through rural, suburban, and urban areas along a paved and flat corridor.
+The Cross-Connecticut Run for Mental Health Awareness is the eighth annual group running challenge that follows the Farmington Canal Heritage Trail from the northern end in West Suffield, CT to its terminus in New Haven, CT.
+The route covers approximately 56 miles and passes through rural, suburban, and urban areas on a mostly flat, paved corridor.